 Relocating to a new country can be stressful and time-consuming, which is why the Abroad Experience team is determined to make your relocation as efficient and worry-free as possible.
-Below we have put together an essential relocation checklist to help you make sure you’ve ticked all the boxes to starting your new life.
+Below we have put together an essential relocation checklist to help you make sure you’ve ticked all the boxes to start your new life.

 □ Arrange for a visa and/or work permit (if applicable)

 □ Find accommodation.
-We will have a blog coming up that goes into more detail on this subject but be sure to check out various housing agencies (maaklaars), Marktplaats, even Facebook.
+We will have a blog coming up that goes into more detail on this subject but be sure to check out various housing agencies (makelaars), Marktplaats, even Facebook.
 Keep in mind that it is extremely difficult (not to mention ill-advised) to secure accommodation without visiting the house or apartment in person first.

 □ Complete municipal registration and obtain BSN number.
 You cannot legally work in the Netherlands without a BSN (burgerservicenummer).
 Read our blog for more information on navigating the red tape of the gemeente.